This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Follow up with your child's healthcare provider as directed:

-Write down your questions so you remember to ask them during your child's visits.
+Write down your questions so you remember to ask them during your visits.

-Contact your child's primary healthcare provider if:
+Contact your child's healthcare provider if:

-- You have questions about your child's condition or care.
+- You have questions or concerns about your child's condition or care.

-Return to the emergency department or call 911 if:
+Return to the emergency department if: